Cloud-SPAN/genomics03-using-the-command-line/_episodes/02-working-with-file.md

 > use one short command to print the contents of all of the files in
 > the `~/shell_data/untrimmed_fastq` directory.
 >
+> Share your answers on the Padlet.
+>
 > > ## Solution
 > > 1.
 The last line of the file is `C:CCC::CCCCCCCC<8?6A:C28C<608'&&&,'$`.
 > > 2. `cat ~/shell_data/untrimmed_fastq/*`